scriptzteam/TorStats/README.md

 https://torstats.0xc0d3.xyz/
 ```

-New update:
+New updates:
-Added image which you can use on your site or forum, showing how much your Family is responsible of Tor traffic and relays count.
+*Added image which you can use on your site or forum, showing how much your Family is responsible of Tor traffic and relays count.
+*On home page the flags got <code> tag for better visibility.
+*On single relay page the flags got <code> tag for better visibility.

 Middle relays only family:
 ![site](https://i.imgur.com/hdjqOpC.png)